Shuruhatik/hawiah-docs/README.md

 ## 📊 Performance

 Hawiah is designed for speed.
-In our benchmarks using SQLite as a common driver, Hawiah outperformed major ORMs like Prisma, TypeORM, and Sequelize.
+In our benchmarks using SQLite as a common driver, Hawiah outperformed major database libraries like Prisma, TypeORM, and Sequelize.

 | Operation | Hawiah | Advantage |
 |-----------|--------|-----------|